 This chapter continues my discussion about specific poker strategies that have helped me, including board texture and bet sizing.
 If you wish, you can start reading at Chapter 1, or download the entire e-book as a PDF.

-Hyper-sensitivity to Board Texture
+Hypersensitivity to Board Texture

 A big lesson I learned from studying poker theory is the importance of board texture.
 I already had some understanding, even back in my limit hold’em days.
 But the new me has truly grokked how the board controls who gets to bet, and how much.

 This is an area where I see unstudied players make the biggest errors.
 There is a reason why the solver turns defensive on a board that doesn’t favor its preflop range, but many old-school players don’t get it.
-They plow forward with an overpair, but are lost when suddenly an opponent is representing a stronger hand on a board full of scary possibilities.

 I think about how my range coordinates with the board, rather than how my specific hand connects with it.

-I still like flopping top pair, top kicker and sets as much as anybody, but I sometimes win pots simply by knowing that the board coordinates well with my range, but poorly with my opponent’s.
+I still like flopping top pair, top kicker and sets as much as anybody, but I sometimes win pots simply by knowing that the board coordinates well with my range but poorly with my opponent’s.
 If the board doesn’t coordinate with my range, I don’t throw good money after bad trying to represent a hand I’m unlikely to have.

 Suppose I’m playing $2/$5 NLHE with $500 stacks, and I open-raise to $20 from UTG+2.
 Everybody folds around to the big blind, who calls.
 So there’s $40 in the pot, and the flop is Q-T-4 rainbow.
 The big blind checks.

 Before my graduate poker study, I would have bet or not as a function of how hard my hand hit the flop.
 I’d bet my queens, overpairs, maybe KJs.
 Well, I checked the solver, and it bets this spot 86% of the time (mostly B33).
 I’m not that nuanced, so I “bet range” here.
-That is, I’m betting every hand that got to this point.
+That is, I’m betting on every hand that got to this point.

 Conversely, suppose the positions are reversed – my opponent opens for $20 UTG+2, and I call in the big blind.
 The flop is 8d-4c-3d.
 I check, and my opponent bets.
 Already, things are a little suspect – the solver only bets in their spot 39% of the time.
 Why?
 Because a lot of the preflop raiser’s equity is tied up in unpaired overcards.
 Those overcards are put into a tough spot by a check/raise, which the solver anticipates happening with reasonable frequency.